hphelion/documentation/moonshot/install.complete-admin-node-installation.md

  special characters.
 In the current release, it must end in .com, .org, .net, .edu, .mil, .gov, or .local. <!-- It may end in any valid web domain type, such as (but not limited to)
 .com, .org, .net, .edu, .mil, .gov. -->

  b. **Network Mode:** Select the displayed option, Dual, Single, or Teaming.
-For related details, see [Customize Network Settings (Required)](/cloudos/moonshot/install/customize-network-settings).
+For related details, see [Customize Networks (Required)](/cloudos/moonshot/install/customize-networks).
  <!--
  The DUAL / SINGLE option is based on your network infrastructure and previously selected choices.
 If you have separate wired networks for admin, os_sdn and public, you want DUAL.
 The recommended practice is to use DUAL.